Willis Lease Unveils $392.9 Million Fixed Rate Notes Offering

 About the author

-- Board Investigation: Bleichmar Fonti & Auld LLP is investigating Willis Lease Finance Corporation's board and Executive Chairman Charles F. Willis, IV for potential breaches of fiduciary duties related to excessive compensation payments to Mr. Willis.
+- Investigation Background: Bleichmar Fonti & Auld LLP is investigating Willis Lease Finance Corporation's board and Executive Chairman Charles F. Willis IV for potential breaches of fiduciary duties related to excessive compensation payments to Mr. Willis.

-- Compensation Figures: Mr. Willis received approximately $6.2 million in fiscal year 2022, $10.7 million in fiscal year 2023, and $14.2 million in fiscal year 2025, with over half of this compensation in stock awards, indicating a significant increase in his remuneration.
+- Compensation Data: Mr. Willis received approximately $6.2 million in fiscal year 2022, $10.7 million in fiscal year 2023, and $14.2 million in fiscal year 2025, with over half of his compensation in stock awards, indicating potential issues with the compensation structure.

-- Option Grant Controversy: Despite high compensation, the compensation committee awarded Mr. Willis an option grant for up to 300,000 shares in November 2025, intended to retain him as Executive Chairman, raising further questions about the appropriateness of his compensation given the stock price link.
+- Options Grant: Despite high compensation, the compensation committee awarded Mr. Willis an option grant for up to 300,000 shares in November 2025, intended to retain him as Executive Chairman, raising questions about the appropriateness of this decision.

 - Investigation Background: Bleichmar Fonti & Auld LLP is investigating Willis Lease Finance Corporation's board and Executive Chairman Charles F. Willis IV for potential breaches of fiduciary duties to shareholders related to excessive compensation payments.

-- Compensation Data: Charles F. Willis IV received approximately $6.2 million in fiscal year 2022, $10.7 million in 2023, and $14.2 million in 2025, with over half of his total compensation in stock awards, indicating a significant increase in his remuneration.
+- Compensation Data: Charles F. Willis IV received approximately $6.2 million in fiscal year 2022, $10.7 million in 2023, and $14.2 million in 2025, with over half of his compensation in stock awards, indicating potential issues with the compensation structure.

-- Options Grant: Despite high compensation, Willis Lease's compensation committee awarded Mr. Willis an option to purchase up to 300,000 shares in November 2025, intended to retain him as Executive Chairman, with the exercise price linked to the company's stock price.
+- Options Grant: Despite substantial compensation, Willis Lease's compensation committee awarded Mr. Willis an option grant for up to 300,000 shares in November 2025, intended to retain him as Executive Chairman, raising questions about the appropriateness of this decision.

-- Shareholder Rights Risk: The investigation will assess whether Willis's compensation constitutes excessive or wasteful payments and whether the board has breached fiduciary duties to shareholders, potentially impacting shareholder rights and corporate governance.
+- Shareholder Rights: BFA is assessing whether Mr. Willis's compensation represents excessive or wasteful payments and whether the board has breached its fiduciary duties, which could impact shareholder rights and corporate governance.